The Best Christmas Essential Oil Blends: How Do You Make Your House Smell Like Christmas?

 Sweet Orange and Cinnamon: Spicy cinnamon and clove subtly balanced with Sweet Orange and Mandarin provide a welcoming and comforting fragrance.
 Light a fire, cosy up under a cashmere blanket and enjoy the warm glow of contentment.

-Swoon Worthy: Swoon-worthy has a three-post series that includes a candle, a soap and a room freshener – all using Cinnamon, Orange and Clove essential oils.
+Swoon Worthy: Swoon-worthy has a three-post series that includes a candle, a soap and a room freshener—all using Cinnamon, Orange and Clove essential oils.
 I’m personally partial to Orange so this recipe is a win for me.
 They’re also quite easy to do, which is another win.

-Christmas essential oil blend for soap
+Christmas essential oil blends for soap

 As I said before, the scent of Christmas is very subjective so I’m including this post by Simple Life Mom, which includes 9 different recipes for Christmas-scented soap.